The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 I bet you can’t tell which one is the Trader and which is the Investor.
 Ain’t playing with AI images fun?

-The market is used by sensible types looking long-term, but also by a bunch of cowboys running around doing stupid shit and at the same time calling themselves ‘the smart money.’
-Some of the biggest headlines are caused by Traders blowing themselves up with risky bets.
+The market is used by sensible types like us looking for long-term, steady gains, but also by a bunch of cowboys running around doing stupid shit and at the same time calling themselves ‘the smart money.’
+Some of the biggest headlines are caused by traders blowing themselves up with risky bets.
 Trader or Investor; what’s the difference?

 Check this out:

-Try the compound interest calculator here.
+Try the compound interest calculator below.
 The compounding effect is magic!

 If you haven’t already, head to the i401k page and kick that off.
 It’s a massive tax deduction and a real wealth builder for freelancers and single-person businesses.